Andy John

-Andrew Thomas Griffith John (born 9 January 1964) is a Welsh Anglican bishop.
-He has served as Bishop of Bangor from 2008 to 2025, and was additionally Archbishop of Wales, the head of the Church in Wales, from 2021 until he announced his immediate retirement from the post on 27 June 2025.
+Andrew Thomas Griffith John (born 9 January 1964) is a retired Welsh Anglican bishop.
+He served as Bishop of Bangor from 2008 to 2025, and also as Archbishop of Wales, the head of the Church in Wales, from 2021 to 2025.

 Early life

 A native of Aberystwyth, John was educated at Ysgol Penglais School, a comprehensive school in the town.
 He is a fluent Welsh speaker.

 John went on to study law at the University of Wales, Cardiff.
 After graduating in 1986, he studied theology at the University of Nottingham, graduating in 1988, followed by a diploma in pastoral studies at St John's College, Nottingham in 1989.

 Ordained ministry

 He was ordained deacon in the Diocese of St Davids and a priest at Petertide 1990 (on 30 June at St Davids Cathedral by George Noakes, Bishop of St Davids and Archbishop of Wales).
 Until his election as Bishop of Bangor, all his ministry was in the Diocese of St Davids.
 Initially he was curate for Cardigan, Y Ferwig and Mwnt from 1989 to 1991 and then in Aberystwyth from 1991 to 1992.
 He was a vicar in the Rectorial Benefice of Aberystwyth from 1992 to 1999.
 From 1999 he was vicar of Henfynyw with Aberaeron and Llanddewi Aberarth, to which was added Llanbadarn Trefeglwys in 2005.
 In 2006 he was appointed vicar of Pencarreg and Llanycrwys and the Archdeacon of Cardigan.